 - <file number> must match the number of a currently open file. - The file corresponding to <file number> must be open under either the Output or Append mode. - You must have write access to the open file.
-That is, the file must not have been opened using a Lock Write or Lock Read Write clause. - The data cannot be an object variable, user-defined data type structure, handle to a class, CPointer, or OLE object.
+That is, the file must not have been opened using a Lock Write or Lock Read Write clause. - The data cannot be an object variable, user-defined data type structure, handle to a class, or CPointer.